SSWConsulting/SSW.Rules.Content/rules/conditional-access-policies/rule.md

     ![Figure: Choose report only until you are sure that your rules work](conditionalaccess8.png)

-### Remember to exclude travelling users
+### Exclude travelling users

-If you have a user that is currently travelling and they still wish to access the company resources you should temporarily exclude them from the Block Access policy.
+When a user goes overseas and needs access to the company resources, you should temporarily exclude them from the Block Access policy.
+Traveling users should [inform and request access](https://my.sugarlearning.com/SSW/items/14134/travel-notice-dont-lose-access-to-work-stuff-while-traveling-or-holidays) prior to their departure.

 Otherwise they will get this message: